KareemE125/Dashboard/README.md

 # Dashboard App
 A Web App that provides the admin with a full dashboard with different views and filtering.
-The dashboard contians a navigation sidebar, calender, graphs for data visualization and fully fledge form
+The dashboard contians a navigation sidebar, calender, graphs for data visualization and fully fledge form.
+Moreover the app has light and dark Mode

 ## Third Parties:
 1) react-router-dom: provides app routing, contains bindings for using React Router in web applications.